balderdashy/sails-stringfile/README.md

 + Traditional Chinese
 + German

+> (please send a PR if you have a request and we'll add it to this list!)

 ## How Can I Help?

-+ First, the existing strings need to be pulled out of sails core, generators, hooks, and adapters.
++ The existing strings need to be pulled out of log messages and errors in:

-+ Then, those strings can be translated into different languages here.

-> (please send a PR if you have a request and we'll add it to this list!)
+  + sails core
+  + anchor core
+  + waterline core
+  + sails-generate-*
+  + sails-hook-*
+  + sails-adapter-* (adapters)

++ Code comments and other support files (like README) in newly generated sails modules (or a new project) should be pulled out into the generator scope and brought in using the same mechanism.
+This is only relevant for generators:
+  + sails-generate-new
+  + sails-generate-frontend
+  + sails-generate-backend
+  + sails-generate-views
+  + sails-generate-gruntfile
+  + sails-generate-controller
+  + sails-generate-model
+  + sails-generate-generator

++ A stringfile needs to be created in the `locales` in this repository for each language we want to support, mapping the string keys to a reasonable log message in the target language (the English stringfile is a good reference to see how a particular type of message should be worded, etc.).

 ## License